301 – Corrective Actions and Disciplinary Procedures

 i.
 No action required

 h.
-Administratively Closed: When an OIG commander determines the investigation may be closed for administrative reasons.
+Administratively Closed: When the IAD commander determines the investigation may be closed for administrative reasons.

 4. If a violation is sustained, the ADC will recommend appropriate disciplinary action.
-The ADC may recommend other appropriate measures such as, but not limited to: employee corrective actions, Employee Assistance Program (EAP) referrals, fitness for duty evaluations, and additional training.
-Such referrals or corrective actions shall be referred to the bureau level with the authority to administer it.
+The ADC may recommend other appropriate measures such as, but not limited to: employee corrective actions, fitness for duty evaluations, and additional training.
+Such referrals or corrective actions will be referred to the bureau level with the authority to administer it.

 VI.
 Additional Considerations

-A. Supervisors shall avoid censuring an employee in the presence of others as far as circumstances permit.
+A. Supervisors will avoid censuring an employee in the presence of others as long as circumstances permit.

 B. Employees will not be subject to disciplinary action except for just cause.

-1. The cause for disciplinary action shall be in writing and shall particularly state the reason or reasons for which the Sheriff has determined that disciplinary action is necessary.
+1. The cause for disciplinary action will be in writing and specifically state the reason or reasons for which the Sheriff has determined that disciplinary action is necessary.

-2. Every employee receiving disciplinary action shall have presented to him or her a copy of just cause which shall include the effective date of the disciplinary action.
+2. Every employee receiving disciplinary action will receive a copy of just cause which will include the effective date of the disciplinary action.

-NOTE: The HCSO retention policy for corrective action shall comply with state law.
+NOTE: The HCSO retention policy for corrective action will comply with state law.

 E. Lateral and upward movement within the HCSO may be affected by disciplinary histories.